SEND

 https://www.kentcht.nhs.uk/childrens-therapies-the-pod/speech-and-language-therapy/

 After the school has delivered a block of intervention, parents and school staff may agree that it is appropriate to make an NHS referral.
-This will be carried out by the SENCo with support from parents and teacher.
+This will be carried out by the SENCo with support from parents and teachers.

 In school, we use a number of resources to support children's language skills.